nikomatsakis/babysteps/babysteps/_posts/2018-04-27-an-alias-based-formulation-of-the-borrow-checker.md

 Ever since the Rust All Hands, I've been experimenting with an alternative formulation of the Rust borrow checker.
-The goal is to find a formulation that is as expressive as the current "non-lexical lifetimes" proposal (more expressive, actually[^fn47680]) while also being faster to compute[^nomeasure].
-This blog post aims to explain how this new design works.

-[^fn47680]: In particular, I want to overcome [#47680] in a natural way.

-[^nomeasure]: Caveat: I have not yet measured performance.
+The goal is to find a formulation that overcomes some shortcomings of the current proposal while hopefully also being faster to compute.
+I have implemented a prototype for this analysis.
+It passes the full NLL test suite and also handles a few cases -- such as [#47680] -- that the current NLL analysis cannot handle.
+However, the performance has a long way to go (it is currently slower than existing analysis).
+That said, I haven't even begun to optimize yet, and I know I am doing some naive and inefficient things that can definitely be done better; so I am still optimistic we'll be able to make big strides there.

 [#47680]: https://github.com/rust-lang/rust/issues/47680#issuecomment-363131420

-Also, I want to emphasize that this is **work in progress**.
-This whole proposal may be fatally flawed and I may have to hang my head in shame for posting it.
-That said, I have implemented this analysis, and it passes the full test suite, so I guess it's not *completely* off base. =) Unfortunately, the performance of the current prototype is not good: it is even slower than the existing NLL analysis!
-But I haven't even begun to optimize yet, and I know I am doing some naive and inefficient things that can definitely be done better; so I am still optimistic we'll be able to make big strides there.

 Also, it was pointed out to me that yesterday, April 26, is the sixth "birthday" of the borrow check -- it's fun to look at [my commit from